IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 TypeScript has a special feature that Lua does not have called _string templates_.
 String templates allow you to easily create a string that has a bunch of variables in it.
 They are denoted by the <code>`</code> character.

 In the previous section, we used the `+` operator to combine a bunch of variables with text.
-But it would probably be better written by using a string template, like this:
+But it would be better written by using a string template, like this:

 ```ts
 // Typescript code